The Complete User Analysis Guide: Personas to Design to Analytics

 There may be more than one user journey, and some may be more common than others.
 This is true if you have a product that is on multiple platforms, such as web and mobile.
 However, you’ll want to outline all possible stages of the journey to understand the funnels that lead your potential users to full, converting, active users.

-Next Step: Funnel analysis is the way to measure and understand how users are progressing through your various maps, and most importantly, will identify areas with a lot of drop-off.
+Next Step: is the way to measure and understand how users are progressing through your various maps, and most importantly, will identify areas with a lot of drop-off.
 Make sure to track metrics related to these funnels using analytics tools to decrease your churn rate and create more engaged customers.

 Step 3: Product design, creation, and implementation